usdot-jpo-ode/jpo-asn-pojos/README.md

 ### Use as a Maven Dependency

 TBD.
-The library will be deployed to the Github Maven, and hopefully Maven Central in the future, but in the near term this repo is intended to be incorporated as a submodule into the ODE.
+The library JARs will be deployed to Github Maven, and hopefully Maven Central, in the future, but in the near term this repo is intended to be incorporated as a submodule into the ODE.

 ## Usage